-WelcomeWelcome to the Information Technology Department at Southern Polytechnic State University!
+WelcomeWelcome to the Information Technology Department at Kennesaw State University!

-As part of the School of Computing and Software Engineering, the IT Department offers an undergraduate Bachelor of Science in IT (BSIT), Bachelor of Applied Science (BASIT - requiring a 2 year AAS degree from one of our Technical College System of GA schools), the WebBSIT (a consortial degree program between six colleges and universities in GA), and the Master of Science in IT (MSIT).
+As part of the College of Computing and Software Engineering, the IT Department offers an undergraduate Bachelor of Science in IT (BSIT), Bachelor of Applied Science (BASIT - requiring a 2 year AAS degree from one of our Technical College System of GA schools), and the Master of Science in IT (MSIT).
 To ensure that our students receive the highest quality education possible, our curriculum incorporates various courses from information technology, and computing and software engineering focusing on meeting the needs of IT users within an organizational and societal context through the selection, creation, application, integration and administration of computing technologies.

-All of our degree programs - the BSIT, BASIT, WebBSIT and MSIT may be completed online. through SPSU or the WebBSIT program.
+All of our degree programs - the BSIT, BASIT, and MSIT may be completed online.
 This is a wonderful alternative for those students who won’t have time in their busy lives to attend traditional classes on campus, such as those who are in the military or outside of the Metro Atlanta area.

 In addition to the BSIT and MSIT degrees, we offer certificate programs for those interested in taking graduate-level courses, but not obtaining an additional degree.